splunk/public-o11y-docs/logs/keyword.rst

 .. meta::
   :description: Search and filter logs by keyword, field, or field values.

 You can search Splunk Observability Cloud logs if your Splunk Observability Cloud instance ingests logs.
-If your organization has integrated its Splunk platform (Splunk Cloud Platform or Splunk Enterprise) instance with its Splunk Observability Cloud instance, you can search Splunk platform logs if your role has permissions to see them in Splunk platform.
+If your organization has integrated its Splunk platform (Splunk Cloud Platform or Splunk Enterprise) instance with its Splunk Observability Cloud instance, you can search Splunk platform logs that your Splunk platform role has permissions to see in Splunk platform.
 If you cannot access a log in your Splunk platform instance, you cannot access it in Splunk Observability Cloud.

-You can search your logs for particular keywords, field names, or field values.
+You can search logs that you have permissions to see for particular keywords, field names, or field values.

 To search your logs, follow these steps: